 Bottom line

 Getting quotes right is important.
 But getting paid, and doing it reliably, is what drives the business.
-That’s why more teams are building end-to-end workflows that connect CPQ and Q2C.
+That’s why teams today build end-to-end workflows that connect CPQ and Q2C.
 They need smoother handoffs across tools, teams, and processes.

 Frequently asked questions